ds4se/chapters/minkull/learning-styles.md

 # This chapter is still unfinished!
+This is just the rough idea of the chapter.

 # How You Learn [Data Models] Does Matter and There Are Many Ways You Can Do This